 Syracuse University with a major in Fashion Design & Photography.

 Yes.
 I first blogged under the name goodiegoodieglutenfree.blogspot (dot) com.
 The difference in the name was the dash between the gluten and the free as well as the content direction.
 I focused mostly on processed gluten-free goodies, sugar and restaurant reviews.
 I rarely developed my own recipes and I rarely blogged about healthy living.
 I didn’t have the healthy clean perspective that I have now.
 Once I was in Nutrition School and started to develop some health conditions my perspective completely changed and I developed a love for holistic health.
 So I gave my site a makeover in 2015 and moved to WordPress.
 Oh, and I added a (dot) com to my site.
 I probably should have changed the name to match my new perspective, but I loved my blog name so much, and I felt it was such a huge part of my identity that I kept it.

 Is there an easier way to see your recipes and articles?

 Yes!
 You can simply subscribe to my Newsletter and get my recipes and articles straight to your email inbox, spam free!!
 Plus a ton of goodies like my favorite products, recipes that are not on the blog and more.
 Many people prefer to get my recipes and articles by email so they don't have to remember to keep checking back for new content.
-It’s 100% free.
+It's 100% free.

 Can I ask you a question not addressed here?

 Of course!
-Comment below or send me an email and I’ll respond as quickly as I can.
+Comment below or send me an email.
 My email is goodiegoodieglutenfree (at) gmail (dot) com.
 You can address all questions to me (Julie).
 I love to create community so you can always comment on the blog under a post, so that others who may have your question see it too. xx